Employee well-being

 We share success stories and best practices across Sun Life to drive continuous improvement in our wellness strategies.

-• 91% of employees say that their immediate manager/supervisor supports their well-being2
+• 91% of employees say that their immediate manager/supervisor supports their well-being2.

 1 Top-up benefit in Canada bridges the difference between base salary and the amount received for Employment Insurance (EI) or Quebec Parental Insurance Plan (QPIP).